aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 1) Save the Lambda function and click on Actions --> Publish as new version. <br/>
 2) Leave the Version Description field blank and click Publish. <br/>
 3) Next in Actions, click Create alias.
 Give the alias a name and for version click the Version Number, not Latest.
 Hit Create. <br/>
-**Complete steps 4-5 only if you make subsequent changes to your Lambda code**
+**Complete steps 4-5 everytime you update Lambda function**
-4) If you make any subsequent changes to your Lambda code, every time you want to Save and Publish as new version under Actions.
-Then click on Qualifiers -> Alias.
+4) If you make any subsequent changes to your Lambda code, every time you need to Save and Publish as new version.
+Then you need to associate Alias to the last version.
+To do so, click on Qualifiers -> Alias.
 Click on the alias you just created and scroll down. <br/>
-5) Change the version to the most recent version number (This will usually be the highest number).
+5) Under Alias configuration, click Edit.
+Change the version to the most recent version number (This will usually be the highest number).
 Remember **do not** set the version to **$LATEST** Currently Greengrass does not support deploying aliases pointing to the $LATEST. <br/>
 6) Go back to the Greengrass console --> Groups --> greengrass-predictive <br/>
 7) Click on Lambas --> Add Lambda --> Use Existing Lambda --> Enter *predictive-maintenance-advanced* in the search and locate your lambda function <br/>
 8) Click Next --> Choose Alias.
 Hit Finish <br/>